tuxBurner/vortex-mixer/Readme.md

 ![pcb.jpg](assets/build_images/pcb.jpg)

-Wire the wires to the pcb from the powerplug, micro switcht and the motor.
+Wire the wires to the pcb from the powerplug, micro switch and the motor.

 ![motor_wired.jpg](assets/build_images/motor_wired.jpg)

-Fix the poti with the nut.
+Fix the poti with the nut onto the case.

 ![poti_fixed.jpg](assets/build_images/poti_fixed.jpg)

-Add the knob to the poti
+Add the knob to the poti.

 ![poti_knob.jpg](assets/build_images/poti_knob.jpg)